VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

 \subsection{Experiments for Answering RQ2}

-In order to see the capability of BRNN-vdl in locating vulnerabilities, we conduct experiments to compare BRNN-vdl and BRNN while using two types of vulnerability candidates (i.e., source code-based sSeVCs vs. intermediate code-based iSeVCs as specified in Section \ref{subsec:Experiments_RQ1}).
+In order to see the capability of BRNN-vdl in locating vulnerabilities, we conduct experiments to compare BRNN-vdl and BRNN while using two types of vulnerability candidates (i.e., source code-based sSeVCs vs. intermediate code-based iSeVCs as specified in Section \ref{subsec:Experiments_RQ1}) and the target programs in Test-set-1 for test.
 In what follows, we report the experimental results of using BGRU to instantiate BRNN, while noting that similar results are observed when using BLSTM to instantiate BRNN.

-Table \ref{Table_BRNN_vdl_RQ2} presents the comparison.
-For locating vulnerabilities, BRNN-vdl achieves, on average, a 22.6\% higher IoU than BRNN because the number of detected vulnerable lines of code is 2.8 for BRNN-vdl and 17.4 for BRNN on average.
+Table \ref{Table_BRNN_vdl_RQ2} presents the comparison. (i) The BRNN model with sSeVC is the vulnerability detector known as SySeVR \cite{SySeVR}; (ii) the BRNN-vdl model with sSeVC is a variant of our proposed VulDeeLocator by adapting it to deal with source code; (iii) the BRNN model with iSeVC is a variant of SySeVR by adapting it to deal with intermediate code; (iv) the BRNN-vdl model with iSeVC is our proposed VulDeeLocator.
+For locating vulnerabilities, BRNN-vdl achieves, on average, a 21.5\% higher IoU than BRNN because the number of detected vulnerable lines of code is 2.6 for BRNN-vdl and 18.8 for BRNN on average.
 This can be explained by the fact that BRNN preserves the input granularity in its output, while BRNN-vdl reduces the input lines of code to much smaller lines of code in its output.
 This ``granularity refinement'' is accomplished by the ``vdl'' part.
-In terms of vulnerability detection capability, BRNN-vdl is better than BRNN, with a 6.2\% lower false-positive rate and a 1.2\% higher F1-measure at the price of a 4.7\% higher false-negative rate when using sSeVCs as vulnerability candidates, and with a 1.8\% lower false-positive rate, a 1.4\% false-negative rate, and a 3.7\% higher F1-measure when using iSeVCs as vulnerability candidates.
+In terms of vulnerability detection capability, BRNN-vdl is better than BRNN, with a 5.0\% lower false-positive rate, a 0.5\% higher false-negative rate, and a 4.2\% higher F1-measure when using sSeVCs as vulnerability candidates, and with a 1.8\% lower false-positive rate, a 1.6\% false-negative rate, and a 3.9\% higher F1-measure when using iSeVCs as vulnerability candidates.
 This means that ``vdl'' can somewhat improve the vulnerability detection capability.
 This leads to:

 \begin{insight} BRNN-vdl achieves a substantially higher vulnerability locating precision and a somewhat higher vulnerability detection capability than BRNN. \end{insight}